jeffycyang/least-squares-visualizer/README.md

 ## Extra Credit

 - [ ] Use some graphical library like D3, Sigma, or Highcharts and plot the data points as well as the resuting function on the same Cartesian graph
+- [ ] Allow users to pick from choices of function spaces - polynomial, exponential, trigonometric, and logarithmic